 Hi!
 I'm Angie.

-I live in Chicago on the southwest side with my husband Graham, daughter Hannah, and cat Jane.
+I live in Chicago on the southwest side with my husband Graham, daughter Hannah, son Luke, and cat Jane.
 I'm a lifelong southsider, smartass, smart mouth, and hopeless klutz.

 "Wait....Angie?
 I thought you were Frazzoo?"

 Yes.
 Angie and Frazzoo are one in the same.
 Frazzoo came about in college after what I wish I could say was a night involving some beer and debauchery.
-It really came about because my PG crowd were goofing off and I made a random and unfortunate typo.
+It really came about because my PG-13 crowd and I were goofing off and I made a random and unfortunate typo.
 "Frazzoo" stuck, and in 2008 when I needed a blog name, it was the only thing I could think of and now I'm stuck with it.
 Oh well.

 I started this recipe blog in 2008 thinking it would never be anything fancy, nor would it grow beyond 3 readers.
 I was a relative novice to the culinary arts, and my entire goal was to teach myself some new skills, make some delicious meals for our new family, and not rely so much on ready-made meals and processed junk.
 We're by no means perfect, but I think we've made some good progress.
 Sometimes my kids will eat quinoa and spinach without complaining, and sometimes we eat blue box mac n' cheese (because that shiz is delicious.)

 Graham is the gardener, Angie is the cook.
 The kids are the eaters and grazers.
 We grow plenty of herbs and vegetables in the summer months and those land directly on our table.
-We try to model healthy eating for Hannah, though most of the time we fail miserably.
+We try to model healthy eating for our kids though most of the time we fail miserably.
+(See: blue box.)